doyoubi/undermoon/README.md

 ```

 #### Failover
-If you shutdown any proxy, as long as the whole `undermoon` cluster has remaining proxies,
+If you shutdown any proxy, the replica will be promoted to master.
+And as long as the whole `undermoon` cluster has remaining free proxies,
-it will do the failover.
+it can automatically replace the failed proxy,

 ```bash
 # List the proxies of the our "mycluster`:
 $ curl -s http://localhost:7799/api/v2/clusters/meta/mycluster | jq '.cluster.nodes[].proxy_address' | uniq